mlee241/ST558Project1/README.md

 | L   |  38 |  23 |  16 |   9 |   5 |   5 |   3 |   0 |   0 |   0 |   0 |   0 |   2 |   0 |   0 |   0 |
 | R   |  43 |  26 |  17 |   8 |   2 |   6 |   5 |   1 |   2 |   0 |   1 |   0 |   0 |   1 |   0 |   0 |

-Here is another numerical summary of road\_Win\_Loss\_Ratio and home\_Win\_Loss\_Ratio made for the New Jersey Devils based off of the teams based off of the franchise\_team\_total data set.
+Here is another numerical summary of `road_Win_Loss_Ratio` and `home_Win_Loss_Ratio` made for the New Jersey Devils based off of the teams based off of the `franchise_team_total` data set.

-Overall, when we take a look at the summary for the home\_Win\_Loss Ratio, it appears that most of the teams performed way better in their home stadium as supposed to playing on their opponent’s stadium.
+Overall, when we take a look at the summary for the `home_Win_Loss_Ratio`, it appears that most of the teams performed way better in their home stadium as supposed to playing on their opponent’s stadium.

 ``` r
 franchise_team_total2 <- franchise_team_total